Buying a more energy efficient appliance

 Comparing the total cost of appliances with different energy ratings

-We've based the cost of using appliances on the national average price of electricity - 34p per kilowatt hour (kWh).
+We've based the cost of using appliances on the national average price of electricity - 27p for each kilowatt-hour (kWh).

 The figures in the table are for similar washing machines that:

 can take up to 10kg of washing

 use mixture of full, half and quarter load sizes

 use an eco washing programme - sometimes called ‘eco 40-60’

 You can compare how much energy an appliance uses and how much it costs to run on the Energy Label website.
 To use the tool, you can either use: